 The only difference between a static and dynamic SandboxFilter configuration is the filename.
 In the dynamic configuration it can be left blank or left out entirely.
 The manager will assign the filter a unique system wide name, in this case, "PlatformDevs-Example".

+'''

+[Example]

-[Example] type = "SandboxFilter" message_matcher = "Type == 'Widget'" ticker_interval = 60 script_type = "lua" filename = ""
+type = "SandboxFilter"

+message_matcher = "Type == 'Widget'"

+ticker_interval = 60

+filename = ""

+preserve_data = false

+'''

 3. Load the filter using sbmgr.